Thesis

 Honest single-line claim, post-controls

 The architecture is largely substrate-agnostic.
-The mechanism map is what does the work.
+The mechanism map is what does the work, at the 4–6 class quorum scale.
 Cross-organism MAC similarity is consistent with Meyer-Overton (lipid biophysics) and not strong evidence of conserved targets on its own.
-The architecture’s distinctive contribution is within-organism precision on held-out volatiles, mutant magnitude, and Eger discrimination — places where Meyer-Overton fails.
+The architecture’s distinctive contribution is within-organism volatile EC50 precision and mutant magnitude prediction; cross-organism class-identity specificity is established only in fly and (with anchor caveat) worm — not in mouse under V1 substrate.

 V6 mouse scope: LRR / immobilization phenotype only.
 Higher-order mammalian features (cortical EEG burst suppression, NREM-like slow oscillations, gamma suppression, consciousness disruption) are NOT in the architecture and not claimed.